skeltonmod/miniplayer/README.md

 # miniplayer

-A mini player that downloads and streams music right inside your browser
+A small webplayer for streaming music via youtube